joseph-flinn/site/data/posts/0055-impact-over-productivity.md

 ---

-I have been on sabbatical for exactly three weeks today and school starts in a few days.
+I have been on sabbatical for just over three weeks and school starts tomorrow.
 Looking back over the last three weeks, I have:

 - Learned the ins and outs of booting the Le Potato v1 board from Libre Computer
-- Set up a new daily journal
+- Set up a new daily journal practice
 - Learned how to create packages for Nixpkgs
 - Learned how to create modules for NixOS
 - Learned how to set up and configure a production OpenBao instance